My Amateur Radio Email is: NJ0W(at)6T6KIX(dot)COM

 I batch process QSL cards upon return from each trip; SASE is required!
 I usually prepare custom QSL card backs for each operating location that have a photo of the GPS readout, the applicable grids (1,2,or 4), and Single, Boundary, or Confluence operation annotated.
 If you want separate cards for each grid from a multi-grid operating location, then please include a note or send separate cards for each grid to clue me in, otherwise I will return just one card.
-Due to the annoying kludge required for Rovers to use LotW, I am not uploading at this time although due to software improvements I am looking at it again.
+Due to the annoying kludge required for Rovers to use LotW, I am not uploading at this time although I occasionally check for software updates that would make it more Rover friendly.

 For those that have a lot of QSO's for me to validate, if you would like to send a single card and a summary sheet in a format that I can use to validate my grid activations (IOW; the same info that a card has) you can do that.
 I would like one of your cards as a 'souvenir' and since I do want to apply for the 'reverse FFMA' award someday (grids activated vs grids contacted) I will need evidence of having activated each grid I operate from so the sheet will need to meet that requirement.
 I will, of course, accept a stack of cards too.

 Send QSL card requests to:

 I generally batch process QSL replies so if you haven't received a return for a while you should send me a follow-up email rather than another request.
 Please take into account that long trips or big events will generate at lot of QSL requests that can take time to work through (I paper log so make sure you use UTC dates and times to speed up the process).
 If I get something wrong on a card (I've managed some doozies) send an email (address is at the top of this page) and I'll send a corrected card.